systbiol/reports/2021_June/README.md

 ### D. New Business/Discussions

-1. Code of Ethics – Rayna Bell
+1. Selection of a new editor for SSB (August selection) – Bryan/ Laura
-2. Selection of a new editor for SSB (August selection) – Bryan/ Laura
+2. New procedure for vetting SSB candidates prior to soliciting materials – Laura
-3. New procedure for vetting SSB candidates prior to soliciting materials – Laura
+3. Onboarding document for new council members – Adam